0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:
 Webassembly has access to web workers, which you may know from javascript.

-This is difficult to integrate into most languages' runtimes, as the end developer, ie you and me, don't have access to the runtime.
-You either use OS threads, not available in the browser, or your languages green threads or goroutines or whatever, or you're out of luck and have to wait for the language designers to implement web workers.
+This is difficult to integrate into most languages' runtimes, as the end developer, ie you and I, don't have access to the runtime, it's written in C/C++.
+You either use O/S threads, not available in the browser, or your languages green threads or goroutines or whatever, or you're out of luck and have to wait for the language designers to implement web workers.

-Rust doesn't come with an async runtime, though we mostly use Tokio.
+Rust doesn't come with an async runtime, though we mostly use the crate Tokio for this.

+And here we see the benefit of not building in an async runtime into the standard library.

-But this means that excellent packages like my favourite here, Rayon, are backend agnostic, which means it's trivial to swap out the backend to one that supports webworkers, like we are doing here.
+this means that excellent packages like my favourite here, Rayon, are backend agnostic, which means it's trivial to swap it out for one that supports webworkers, like we are doing here.

 ---

-## no garbage collection
+## Garbage Collection?

-(this is a feature)
+No (it's is a feature!)

 notes:

-Not having a built-in garbage collector really harms porting efforts for other languages, meaning that the whole runtime of, say, python must be ported into webassembly, in order to run python.
+Wasm not having a built-in garbage collector really harms porting efforts for other languages that expect one, meaning that the whole runtime of, say, python must be ported into webassembly, in order to run python in the browser.

 But with Rust, there's no gc, meaning it works trivially inside webassembly, just as it does on every o/s, containers, and on bare metal.

-Write your whole stack in one language, and run your code everywhere.
+If you know rust, congratulations, you're now a frontend web developer, and you can easily write safe and fast web apps.

 ---

 %%